clevr.tools

 If you have variable income or work in a cyclical industry, aim for 6--12 months.
 Use the calculator above to set a savings goal and see how long it will take to reach it.
 Once your emergency fund is complete, redirect those monthly contributions toward retirement savings.

-The formula solves for PMT (monthly payment) given a future value target: PMT = (FV - PV × (1+r)^n) × r / [(1+r)^n - 1], where FV is your goal, PV is current savings, r is the monthly interest rate, and n is the number of months.
+The formula solves for monthly payment: PMT = (FV - PV x (1+r)^n) x r / [(1+r)^n - 1].
+FV is your savings goal, PV is your current savings, r is the monthly interest rate (APY / 12), and n is the number of months.
+Your current savings compound while you add new money each month, so even a modest starting balance helps.